 Introduction to Rust enum

-The Rust enum is one of the feature and it is a custom data type that contains some user-defined or pre-defined values which depends upon the requirement and it is a keyword used for before the name of the enumeration types.
-It contains some default methods for utilising the enum attributes and its elements on the code the rust enum is more ever similar to the struct keyword and concepts.
-It has some list of pre-defined enums for each enum has different type of options and statements for to comparing the values with different datatypes on the Rust language.
+The Rust enum is one of the feature and it is a custom data type that contains some user-defined or pre-defined values which depends upon the requirement, and it is a keyword used before the name of the enumeration types.
+It contains some default methods for utilizing the enum attributes and their elements on the code the rust enum is more ever similar to the struct keyword and concepts.
+It has a list of pre-defined enums for each Enum with different types of options and statements for comparing the values with different datatypes in the Rust language.

 Syntax:

-In rust language we use different keywords, variables and methods for utilising the rust based applications more sophisticated and it is mainly used for system programming language.
-It is mainly used for memory space allocations, error messages and mainly it supports memory safety and minimum time required for performing the task.
+In rust language, we use different keywords, variables, and methods for utilising the rust based applications more sophisticated, and it is mainly used for system programming language.
+It is mainly used for memory space allocations and error messages, and it especially supports memory safety and the minimum time required for performing the task.

 enum enumName {